 Why sketchnote at all?
 Sketchnoting is personal and expressive experience which encourages the note-taker to interact with the material in new and different ways.
 The note-taker is engaged, making connections to the material and “adding some joy” to their notes (Irgens).
 Research has found that as a learning strategy, it can help learners “organize and integrate their knowledge and ultimately be transformative.”
 It can also provide “teachers with windows into students’ thinking” as well as being a means for peers to “share knowledge, discovery and understanding” (Davis).

 What can I do now?
 Start with me!
 This is an area of growth for me, one that I’m diving into and cultivating.
-Take it easy and try some templates like these from “Complete The Doodle” Challenge or join me in 50 Days of Sketches promoting a growth mindset with educators.
+Take it easy and try some templates from the Sketch50.org resources page or join me in 50 Days of Sketches promoting a growth mindset with educators.
 Follow the hashtag #Sketch50 on twitter to see what others are sharing.

 What can I do next week?
 Want to try bringing this into your classroom?
 Start by allowing students to sketchnote as they take notes in class.
 Encourage them to share or present their notes.
 Students are often really proud of these notes!
 Check out this Social Studies example or include students in the 50 Days of Sketches challenge.